-TEST: What’s the fastest cooktop to boil water: Induction, gas or electric?
+TEST: What’s the fastest cooktop to boil water: Induction, gas, or electric?

 Schott ran a test comparing all 3 types of cooktops.
-Induction won by a landslide (3 minutes faster than electric and 4 minutes faster than gas).
+Induction won by a landslide (3 minutes faster than electricity and 4 minutes faster than gas).
 Interestingly, gas was the slowest cooktop to boil water, yet it’s often favored by chefs.